fluss-rd/fluss/README.md

 # Fluss

-A web platform to download data, see interactive reports, and more about the tracked data of the rivers and other watersheds of the Dominican Republic (aka República Dominicana).
+A web platform to download data, see interactive reports, and more about the tracked data of the rivers and other watersheds of the Dominican Republic.

 ## Folder structure